djalbat/occam-open-cli/README.md

 ## Versioning

-Versioning would be taken out of the user's hands to avoid problems.
-Version numbers would be bumped whenever packages are published according to the following rules:
+Versioning would be taken out of the user's hands in order to avoid problems.
+Version numbers would be bumped whenever packages are published, according to the following rules:

 * Let P be a package, namely a project that is published or about to be published.
 Packages are published incrementally, thus P<sub>0</sub>,P<sub>1</sub>,...P<sub>n</sub>.